ultrasonicsoft/burger-order-shop/README.md

 * Complete Source Code
 * Amended docker-compose file (to re-create your setup on our own infrastructure)

+**Please send back your solution as git repository (including .git folder) packed as zip archive. (e.g. by creating a dropbox / Google Drive or similar link to avoid issues when sending via email)**

 During the meeting we would follow the below structure:

 * Demo of your Solution: Be creative and entertain us